 GCSE results were above regional and national average for the second year in a row.
-GCSE outcomes were inflated in 2022 due to reduced curriculum content in some subjects and advance information about which topics would be examined.
-Students who took exams in 2023 did not have these concessions.
-2023 results should be compared with 2019 (pre-pandemic).
-Pass rates in English and maths (grade 4 or better) were 82% and 81%, respectively, with 66% and 52% achieving grade 5 or better...significantly above the national average.
+Pass rates in English and maths (grade 4 or better) were 79% and 86%, respectively, with 64% and 67% achieving grade 5 or better, significantly above the national average.
+In maths nearly a third of our students achieved a grade 7 or better.